bcbio/bcbio-nextgen/docs/contents/cloud.rst

 users `need a license`_ for GTAK and for somatic calling with muTect.
 To make these jars available, upload them to the S3 bucket in a ``jars`` directory. bcbio will automatically include the correct GATK and muTect directives during your run.
-Alternatively, you can also manually specify the path to the jars using the global ``resources`` section of your input sample YAML file::
+Alternatively, you can also manually specify the path to the jars using a global ``resources`` section of your input sample YAML file::

     resources:
       gatk:
         jar: s3://bcbio-syn3-eval/jars/GenomeAnalysisTK.jar

+As with sample YAML scripts, specify a different region with an ``@`` in the bucket name: ``s3://your-project@us-west-2/jars/GenomeAnalysisTK.jar``

 .. _GATK download: http://www.broadinstitute.org/gatk/download
 .. _need a license: https://www.broadinstitute.org/gatk/about/#licensing